hichamjanati/groupmne/docs/auto_examples/plot_group_lasso.rst

 `group_info` is a dictionary that contains the selected channels and the alignment maps between src_ref and the subjects which are required if you want to plot source estimates on the brain surface of each subject.
+We restric the time points around 20ms in order to reconstruct the sources of the N20 response.

 .. code-block:: default